CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

 ## Using Custom Controller on Frontend

 Having our custom controller in place, we cannot use it in our UI5 application.
-After uploading files using the AppEngine Attachments controller, we will call the newly created api/FirstPlugin/SalesOrder/AddAttachment method to add an attachment to Sales Order.
+After uploading files using the CompuTec AppEngine Attachments controller, we will call the newly created api/FirstPlugin/SalesOrder/AddAttachment method to add an attachment to Sales Order.
 After that, we will refresh the attachment's information on our dialog and list.

 1. First, we will modify our AttachmentsDialog view to include SalesOrder DocEntry and AtcEntry that we will use later.
 Open SalesOrder.controller.js and change method onAttachmentsButtonPress: